mstgnz/python-sqlite3-cli/README.md

 # python-sqlite3-crud
-Crud operations on sqlite3 with Python
+Crud operations on sqlite3 with Python Cli